BahodirovaS/Take4/Passenger/README.md

 ## Logic Updates:
 - see if you can use address strings instead of coordinate points when clicking "navigate"
-- Ride time for the ridecompleted page is innacurate. it shows the estimated ride time, but should show how long has passed since the ride began **IMPORTANT**
 - filter pets
 - make admin page to change pricing of rides
 - If the passenger cancels a ride, change the driver's UI to show passenger canceled the ride.
 Vice-versa